AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-amazon-s3-destination-with-file-formatting.md

 >
 >The functionality to configure file-based destinations using Adobe Experience Platform Destination SDK is currently in Beta.
 The documentation and functionality are subject to change.

-This page describes how to use Destination SDK to configure an Amazon S3 destination with custom [CSV file formatting options](server-and-file-configuration.md#file-configuration) and a custom [file name configuration](file-based-destination-configuration.md#file-name-configuration).
+This page describes how to use Destination SDK to configure an Amazon S3 destination with custom [file formatting options](/help/destinations/destination-sdk/server-and-file-configuration.md#file-configuration) and a custom [file name configuration](/help/destinations/destination-sdk/file-based-destination-configuration.md#file-name-configuration).

 This page shows all the configuration options available for Amazon S3 destinations.
 You can edit the configurations in the steps below or delete certain parts of the configurations, as needed.

 ## Prerequisites {#prerequisites}

-Before advancing to the steps outlined below, please read the [Destination SDK getting started](./getting-started.md) page for information on obtaining the necessary Adobe I/O authentication credentials and other prerequisites to work with Destination SDK APIs.
+Before advancing to the steps outlined below, please read the [Destination SDK getting started](/help/destinations/destination-sdk/getting-started.md) page for information on obtaining the necessary Adobe I/O authentication credentials and other prerequisites to work with Destination SDK APIs.

 ## Step 1: Create a server and file configuration {#create-server-file-configuration}

 Start by using the `/destination-server` endpoint to create a server and file configuration.
-For detailed descriptions of the parameters in the call, read the [server and file configuration specifications for file-based destinations](server-and-file-configuration.md#s3-example) and the associated [file formatting configurations](server-and-file-configuration.md#file-configuration).
+For detailed descriptions of the parameters in the HTTP request, read the [server and file configuration specifications for file-based destinations](/help/destinations/destination-sdk/server-and-file-configuration.md#s3-example) and the associated [file formatting configurations](/help/destinations/destination-sdk/server-and-file-configuration.md#file-configuration).

 **API format**